 A few months ago I wrote up a short post on a new food “trend” with ancient roots – fermentation.
 Many of you expressed interest in learning more about the process.
-I’m no fermentation expert… in fact, I’ve never done any fermenting at home before, but I’ve been wanting to try it.
-Your interest inspired me.
-For my first fermentation adventure, I decided to take a crack at the most basic fermented food – homemade sauerkraut.
-With the help of my trusty kitchen buddy/assistant Ashley and her boyfriend Gary (who happens to be a super talented, farm trained, do-it-yourself culinary school grad with lots of fermenting experience), we made our way through the first half of the fermentation process.
+I’ve never done any fermenting at home before, but your interest inspired me.
+For my first fermentation adventure, I decided to take a crack at homemade sauerkraut.
+Together with my kitchen assistant Gary, who happens to be a farm trained, do-it-yourself culinary school grad with lots of fermenting experience, we fermented a crock of cabbage to make homemade sauerkraut.

-If you too would like to be the proud owner of a ginormous fermenting crock, click here to check out the one I’m using.
+If you too would like to be the proud owner of a ginormous fermenting crock, here is the one I’m using.
 Keep in mind that it’s pretty heavy/substantial and kind of awkward to handle.
 It also comes in a smaller size, which is likely a lot more manageable.
-There’s an even larger size, but really??
-That would require some serious fermentation love.
-You will also need a set of weights to help weigh down the food you are fermenting within the crock.
+There’s an even larger size, but that would require some serious fermentation love.
+You will also need a set of weights to help weigh down whatever you are putting in the crock.
 We used 10-15 liter stone weights; for a smaller crock, use 5 liter weights.

 Once we cleaned out the crock, we got to work.
 With Gary and Ashley’s help and experience, I felt more confident in outlining the process for you here.
 I’ll check back with you in a few weeks and let you know how our sauerkraut turned out.
 Meanwhile, here are a few books that helped us learn the basic fermentation process: